Vision Services - How Can We Help?

 People over the age of 40 are at increased risk of developing eye floaters as proteins in the eye begin to break down and clump together.
 Eye floaters may be more noticeable when you’re working on your computer or smartphone, but tend to fade over time.
 If they become more than a minor nuisance, or if you notice a sudden shower of floaters, there are treatment options we can recommend.

-If you’ve been diagnosed with any of the age-related eye conditions listed here, or if you’re over the age of 40 and not yet getting regular eye care checkups, we’d like to invite you to our state-of-the-art facility for a visit.
-Contact us today for more information or to schedule an appointment to address your specific vision needs.
+If you’ve been diagnosed with any of the age-related eye conditions listed here, or if you’re over the age of 40 and not yet getting regular eye care checkups, we’d like to invite you to contact us today for more information or to schedule an appointment to address your specific vision needs.